remlapmot/mrrobust/_drafts/spiller-ije-2018-examples/spiller-ije-2018-examples.md

 ```

-## Stata output using the mode-based estimator using mrrobust: BMI-Serum Glucose{#mode}
+## Stata output using the mode-based estimator using mrrobust: BMI-Serum Glucose {#mode}
 Using the `mrmodalplot` command, modal estimates are calculated using bandwidths of 0.25,
 0.5, and 1 respectively.
 This command also produces three overlaid density plots for each
 value, as shown in the Figure.